 - Water Quality and Treatment Technologies

-Step 2: Work as an Engineer
+Work as an Engineer

-- Join the Association of Energy Engineers.
-The Association of Energy Engineers (AEE) offers members networking opportunities, certification programs and the ability to attend conferences and other meetings related to the field.
+Join the Association of Energy Engineers (AEE).
+The Association of Energy Engineers offers members networking opportunities, certification programs, and the ability to attend conferences and other meetings related to the field.
 Joining this association may allow individuals to stay abreast of changes in the field and meet other energy engineering professionals.

-Step 3: Earn a Professional Engineer License
+Earn a Professional License

-Step 4: Work as an Energy Engineer
+Work as an Energy Engineer

+The fourth step to becoming an energy engineer consists of actually working as an energy engineer.
 After gaining experience and becoming licensed, individuals are usually eligible for energy engineering positions.
 Employers of energy engineers often seek individuals who have experience working as an engineer in general or as an energy engineer.

-- Earn certification.
-The AEE offers multiple certifications to its members, including the Certified Energy Manager, Certified Energy Auditor and Certified Energy Procurement Professional.
+Earn certification.
+The AEE offers multiple certifications to its members, including the Certified Energy Manager, Certified Energy Auditor, and Certified Energy Procurement Professional.
 Some employers may prefer candidates who have earned one or more of these certifications.